 - Hydration Stations: Walkers carry extra water and collapsible bowls.
 We also seek out shady routes like Greenwich’s Montgomery Pinetum or Stamford’s Bartlett Arboretum.

 - Timing Is Everything: Walks are scheduled during cooler hours (early morning or late evening), and we never push dogs in extreme heat.
+Our goal is to provide safe and reliable dog walking New York even during the hottest months of the year.

 Local Insight: